 We show nonparametric identification of quantile treatment effects (QTE) in the regression discontinuity design RDD.
-The distributional impacts of social programs such as welfare, education, training programs and unemployment insurance are of large interest to economists.
+The distributional impacts of social programs such as welfare, education or training programs are of large interest to economists.
 QTE are an intuitive tool to characterize the effects of these interventions on the outcome distribution.

 Frandsen, Frölich, Melly (2012): Quantile treatment effects in the regression discontinuity design, Journal of Econometrics, 168 (2), 382-395.

 Frölich, Melly (2010): Quantile Treatment Effects in the Regression Discontinuity Design: Process Results and Gini Coefficient, IZA Discussion Paper 4993.

 - Quantile treatment effects in a LATE framework with covariates (IV QTE)

 We develop IV estimators for unconditional quantile treatment effects (QTE) when the treatment selection is endogenous, also permitting covariates X. Unconditional QTE summarize the effects of a treatment for the entire (complier) population.
 They are usually of most interest in policy evaluations because the results can easily be conveyed and summarized.
 In addition to estimating unconditional QTE of Frölich, Melly (2010, 2013), the command ivqte2 also covers the quantile regression estimator of Koenker and Bassett (1978) extended to heteroskedasticity consistent standard errors, the IV quantile regression estimator of Abadie, Angrist, and Imbens (2002 Econometrica) and the estimator for unconditional QTE of Firpo (2007 Econometrica).